PeachyTree/shiro/README.md

 **CURRENTLY WORKING ON FIXING/REPLACING NSFW COMMANDS.**

-NSFW Commands: 47
+NSFW Commands: 25

 NSFW commands won't be listed here for many reasons.
 If you want to see what kind of NSFW commands this bot has, go to `commands/NSFW`.
-The bot also has a own command to list all NSFW commands called `nsfwcommands`.

 ### Other